ilovepancakes95/idrac_snmp-grafana/README.md

 SNMP Based Dashboard to Monitor Dell Hosts via iDRAC
 Grafana Dashboard ID: [12106](https://grafana.com/grafana/dashboards/12106)
 ![Screenshot 1](https://grafana.com/api/dashboards/12106/images/7943/image)
-## How To Use
-Enable SNMPv1 in the iDRACs you wish to monitor.
-Install and setup Telegraf, InfluxDB, and Grafana to work with eachother.
-Use the provided `idrac-input.conf` file (place in `/etc/telegraf/telegraf.d` folder or paste into your main telegraf config) and replace the values for "idracURLx" under "agent" with your own iDRAC IPs or hostnames.
-Restart Telegraf.
-Then, import the dashboard json file (or use [Grafana Dashboard ID](https://grafana.com/grafana/dashboards/12106)) to add the dashboard and panels to Grafana, selecting your own InfluxDB database after clicking "Import".
-Data may take up to 2 minutes to fully populate the first time.
-Enjoy!
 ## Features
 * Uses Grafana variables to dynamically pull in all iDRACs listed in the Telegraf config file, and draw a new "row" section for each iDRAC that gets added.
 * Displays summary table and global status "heat" map of all iDRACs being polled.